ameliacode/awesome-motion-basics/README.md

 ### 💻 Computer Graphics Basics
 Books and website to recommend
-- 📚 **Introduction to Computer Graphics with OpenGL ES** written by JungHyun Han: Read Chapter 11 to 14, Highly recommended
+- 📚 **Introduction to Computer Graphics with OpenGL ES** ⭐⭐⭐ written by JungHyun Han: Read Chapter 11 to 14, Highly recommended
-- 📚 **Computer Animation Algorithms and Techniques** written by Rick Patent
+- 📚 **Computer Animation Algorithms and Techniques** ⭐⭐ written by Rick Patent
-- 📚 [Optional] **Hands-On Reinforcement Learning with Python Master reinforcement and deep reinforcement learning using OpenAI Gym and TensorFlow** written by Sudharsan Ravichandiran
+- 📚 **Hands-On Reinforcement Learning with Python Master reinforcement and deep reinforcement learning using OpenAI Gym and TensorFlow** ⭐ written by Sudharsan Ravichandiran

 ### 🦿 Locomotion Kinematics Basics